by John Salt - Last Updated August 2023

 Nitro RC helicopters, also known as "Glow Powered" RC helicopters are still popular and serious contenders with electric RC helis.
-In fact, 2016 was a pretty exciting year for nitro as they started seeing a resurgence in popularity again.
-Why?
+In fact, nitro has been experiencing somewhat of a resurgence in popularity again.

 Because they are tough and can take a beating, they give good power to weight ratios, they still tend to give longer flight times compared to electric, they are the lowest cost option for a fuel powered bird and they have proven themselves time and time again.

 With the growing hassles and costs associated with shipping large capacity LiPo battery packs, many are finding nitro fuel just as, if not easier to obtain.
 Flight times can also be impressively long if a nitro is not flown too hard.
 Talking 15 minutes long!